Viralprk/liftoff-assignments/P2-Project_Outline/README.md

 - Administrator authentication  module provide admin credential validation and redirect if it's correct.
 - Product Management : Administrator can add /remove/ update products
 - Shopping: User can naviagte to products and proudct inforation.
 Add product to cart.
-- Checout:  This page display proudct in cart and show totat.
+- Checkout:  This page display proudct in cart and show totat.
 User can add /remove proudct from cart.
 - User authentication module take user credential validation.
 - Error page if user provide invalid request to page.